webdriverio/webdriverio/website/docs/GettingStarted.md

 ## Run in a script

-If you like to use WebdriverIO as an automation engine in a Node.JS script you can also directly install WebdriverIO and use it as a package, e.g. to generate a screenshot of a website:
+If you like to use WebdriverIO as an automation engine in [Standalone Mode](docs/setuptypes#standalone-mode) within a Node.JS script you can also directly install WebdriverIO and use it as a package, e.g. to generate a screenshot of a website:

 ```js
 import { remote } from 'webdriverio'